FREE Plant-Based Protein Course with 40+ Recipes

 Mentally, I was telling myself that my body had given life!
 Surely that was an OK compromise for excess skin around my tummy and my much fuller face.
 And, I know that to be true.
 It is true.
 I can know that and still also long for the body I had before I got pregnant.
 Though, in reality, I’m not sure if she’s coming back.

 That’s been the hardest concept for me to wrestle with.
+How do I start loving my mom body?
 The idea that I loved my happy weight body before I got pregnant; the place I was in felt so comfortable.
 I was able to enjoy food (including dessert), exercise because I wanted to (not because I had to), and love the skin I was in.
 Going back to those same habits now doesn’t have the same effect.

 Earlier this month, when I was packing for our Florida trip, I had a complete breakdown in my closet.
 I had been wearing leggings and my maternity jeans for the last two months, with literally nothing else fitting.
 I so badly wanted to pack my summer dresses, but those were way too small.
 So, in went the leggings, the oversize t-shirts that I had been living in and not much else.
 I felt so foolish to be crying over the way I looked; wasn’t I the same person who has helped dozens and dozens of clients improve their relationship with their bodies?
 It felt like an odd twist of fate to be the one most in need of my own advice.

 And that’s the path I’m currently walking.
 Focusing on my healthy habits in an attempt to find my happy weight again.
 To start, I’ve been really focusing on nourishing my body.
 Motherhood is hard.
 My time is not my own; finding a 10 minute break for a shower feels like a huge accomplishment some days.
 Therefore, the idea of spending a lot of time in the kitchen is a pipe dream.